“This is it. When we are truly present, really here, this is all we could ever hope for, everything it should be.”

 - There is a recitation at the beginning and end of the meditation period.
 Copies of the recitations are available for download from the Resources section.

-- Participants are welcome to bring the formality of the Meditation Hall at the Monastery into their home practice by being seated and ready to meditate 5 minutes before the meditation period is scheduled to begin.
+- Participants are welcome to bring meditation hall formality into their home practice by being seated and ready to meditate 5 minutes before the meditation period is scheduled to begin.

 - Please be on the call at least 2 minutes before the scheduled start time.